-To obtain the distribution of income and grocery expenditure in each market, we combine two data sources.
-We observe income and grocery expenditure for roughly eight thousand households across the country from a household panel survey by the Bank of Italy.
-The only geographic indicator in this data is at the region level, an administrative unit that is larger than our market definition.
-For each region and year, we fit to the income data a log normal distribution and use additional data on average income at the municipality level to adjust the mean of the market-level income distribution for within-region relative differences in income.
-Finally, we estimate the average grocery expenditure for every quartile of the income distribution.
-Table 2 reports summary statistics for market-level population, income and area: there is substantial (mostly cross-sectional) variation in all of these variables.
-Income and expenditure are stagnant over our sample period, and declining between 2007 and 2013 due to the recession.
+Market-level Data To obtain income distribution and total grocery expenditure in each market, we combine two data sources.
+From the Bank of Italy's household panel survey, we observe income and grocery expenditure for roughly eight thousand households across the country.
+However, the only geographic indicator in these data is at the region level, an administrative unit larger than our market definition.
+Therefore, for each region and year, we fit a log-normal distribution to the income data and use information on average income at the municipality level from the Ministry of Economy and Finance to adjust the mean and construct a market-level income distribution, F_m .20 From the grocery expenditure information, we compute regional average grocery expenditure per income quartile, $\alpha{q,r}$; we combine it with census data on the number of households, NH_m , and with F_m to obtain the market-level total expenditure E_m as follows: